Joseph Frederick Bucher

 1. He immigrated in 1853 to New York, New York, NY.
 7 8

-2. He appeared on the census in 1860 in Columbia, Lancaster, PA.
+2. Census in 1860 in Columbia, Lancaster, PA.
 2 Frederick Bucher, clerk, 29, was living with wife Louisa, 20.
 He was born in Wittenberg, she in Pennsylvania.

-3. He appeared on the census in 1870 in Columbia, Lancaster, PA.
+3. Census in 1870 in Columbia, Lancaster, PA.
 9 The 1870 census recorded Fred Bucher, hardware merchant, 42, living with wife Louisa, 30; Mary, 9; Fred, 2; Kate A., 1 month, and Louisa's brother, Amos Bartch, 24.
 Everyone was born in Pennsylvania except Fred in Württemberg [Germany].

 6. Book: Biographical Annals of Lancaster County on page 576, 1903.
 1 7